Volkswagen Golf GTE range, MPG, CO2 & charging

 Impressive claimed figures will be harder to match in real life, but the VW Golf GTE remains a very efficient car

 Built to appeal to company-car users, the Golf GTE combines sporty dynamics with some very impressive on-paper figures for fuel economy, CO2 emissions and pure-electric range.
 The same applies here as with every other plug-in hybrid on sale: you're unlikely to come close to the official numbers unless you keep the car's battery topped up, drive with a light touch and rely as much as possible on the electric motor rather than the petrol engine.

 Volkswagen Golf GTE range, MPG & CO2 emissions

 Our experiences with the Golf GTE and the broadly similar SEAT Leon e-Hybrid have resulted in an indicated average of 48mpg in mixed driving, and that's including a depletion of battery charge.
 It's some way off that impressive 235mpg headline figure, however.

-The Golf GTE's charging capabilities top out at 3.6kW, so if you're using a suitable home wallbox, a charge should take three hours and 40 minutes.
+The Golf GTE's charging tops out at 3.6kW, so if you're using a suitable home wallbox, a charge should take three hours and 40 minutes.
 Volkswagen also quotes a slower five-hour charge time when using a domestic supply and three-pin plug.
 The GTE comes as standard with two six-metre charging cables – a Mode 3 cable for use with wallboxes and public chargers, plus a Mode 2 cable for home use with a three-pin socket.